neonkore/Nunicode/README.md

 Note that nunicode will never report string endianess explicitely but will provide read, write and BOM write functions instead.
 See ``samples/utf16.c``.

+## NOTES ON REVERSE READING

+nunicode do not provide str\[i\] (access by index) equivalent since it will always be slow.
+Instead you can do nu\_utf8\_revread(&u, encoded) and other encodings variants to read character in backward direction.

+It is always a bad idea to pass arbitrary pointer to revread().
+UTF-8 and CESU-8 can possibly recover from programming error (pointer poiting to the middle of multibyte UTF-8 sequence), but UTF-16's revread will fail badly.

+Passed pointer is supposed to always come from call to nu\_utf8\_read().
+Otherwise prepare to unforeseen consequences.

+As a side note, if you pass 0 as a pointer to decoded character, revread(), as you would expect, won't do any redundant decoding, but will just iterate over the string.

+    :::c
+    /* will skip 5 characters backwards */
+    for (int i = 0; i < 5; ++i) {
+    	p = nu_utf8_revread(0, p);
+    }

 ## DOWNLOADS

 See [downloads][] section.
 Take versioned file from "Tags" tab.